hawkinsw/CPPTimes/pointers.md

 ## Optional: The size of a `pointer to _type_` variable

+> If you are primarily interested in learning about pointers, feel free to skip reading this section.

 We know that all variables occupy space in memory.
-Just _how much_ space in memory do pointers-to-`X`-type variables use?
+But just _how much_ space in memory do pointers-to-`X`-type variables use?
 To answer this question requires some advanced calculations, but I think that we can handle it.

 Because the storage for variables can occur anywhere in memory, a pointer-to-`X`-type variable needs to be able to store the address of every single byte of memory in the system.
 Therefore, the space allocated to storage for an instance of a pointer-to-`X`-type variables must contain enough space to represent each of the possible addresses that it could hold.